Regulations for wooden pallets.

 While challenging, the EUDR presents an opportunity for our industry.
 Wooden pallets sourced from sustainably managed local forests can clearly demonstrate compliance, reinforcing their position as a truly green logistics solution.
 This stands in contrast to materials derived from fossil fuels, which have a different environmental footprint.

-In summary, while the EUTR imposes strict obligations on wooden pallet producers, it also provides a framework for promoting sustainable and responsible business practices.
+In summary, while the EUDR imposes strict obligations on wooden pallet producers, it also provides a framework for promoting sustainable and responsible business practices.
 By adopting robust due diligence systems and partnering with certified suppliers, producers can ensure compliance while enhancing their appeal in a market increasingly focused on sustainability.

 Packaging and Packaging Waste Regulation (PPWR)

-The former “Packaging and Packaging Waste Directive” has been updated to the Packaging and Packaging Waste Regulation (PPWR).
+The former ā€œPackaging and Packaging Waste Directiveā€ has been updated to the Packaging and Packaging Waste Regulation (PPWR).
 This change is significant because a regulation is directly applicable in all EU member states without the need for national transposition.
-The PPWR aims to create a circular economy for packaging by setting ambitious new targets and requirements, which have direct consequences for our industry.
+The PPWR aims to create a circular economy for packaging by setting ambitious new targets.
+Following intensive industry advocacy, the finalized regulatory framework now successfully accounts for the operational realities of the wooden pallet sector, providing crucial flexibilities for our market

 Key Features and Uncertainties for the Wooden Pallet Sector: